Mike Reeves, ASE Master Technician · Last reviewed June 25, 2026

 Reference values only.
 Manufacturer specifications override.
 Verify load index, speed rating, and physical clearance before driving — especially with upsizes greater than 3% diameter.
 Speedometer correction may require an OBD2 tuner.
 Tire-coverage rules vary by state.

-How to use this calculator
+How to use this tire diameter calculator

-Why this calculator is different from other tire-size tools
+Why this diameter calculator is different

-Section height (the sidewall)
+Step 1 — section height (the sidewall)

-Section height is the sidewall — the rubber from the rim edge to the tread.
-Aspect ratio is the percentage of the tire's width that becomes sidewall.
-So a 265/70R17 has a sidewall of 265 × 0.70 = 185.5 mm, or about 7.30 inches.
+Aspect ratio (the middle number) is the sidewall expressed as a percentage of the tire's width.
+So a 265/70R17 has a sidewall of 265 × 0.70 = 185.5 mm, which is about 7.30 inches.

 section_height_mm = width_mm × (aspect_ratio / 100)